 Wolowitz is different from the other characters in that he is simply seen as the stereotypical Jewish male.
-Although, Howard is talented at playing the piano, has been to the international space station, and knows Stephen Hawking (as shown in “The Hawking Excitation”) he is still the epitome of the weak Jewish male.
+Although Howard is talented at playing the piano, has been to the international space station, and knows Stephen Hawking (as shown in “The Hawking Excitation”), he is still the epitome of the weak Jewish male.
 His character revolves around his weakness and his subordination to women, and most, if not all, of his comedic scenarios are due to his meek character traits.
-For example, in the season four episode titled “The Robotic Manipulation,” Howard borrows a robot from the Jet Propulsion Laboratory and must be rushed to the hospital because the machine “somehow” gets latched onto his male phallus.
+For example, in the season four episode “The Robotic Manipulation,” Howard borrows a robot from the Jet Propulsion Laboratory and must be rushed to the hospital because the machine “somehow” gets latched onto his penis.
 While he has a brilliant mind, Howard’s social ineptitude with women and overall nebbish-ness (i.e., his timid or submissive character) lead to his comedic flair.
 Due to the heavy focus on Howard’s Jewishness, his character is seen as Jewish first and nerdy scientist second.
 This perpetuation of negative Jewish male (and female) stereotypes come at a cost, to both Jews and non-Jews alike.

 Television, Stereotypes, and Perception

-According to Ruggieri and Leebron, “television remains a primary source for entertainment for millions of Americans, whose opinions of women and ethnic groups are influenced by character portrayals on television” (1266).
+According to Dominique Ruggieri and Elizabeth Leebron, “television remains a primary source for entertainment for millions of Americans, whose opinions of women and ethnic groups are influenced by character portrayals on television” (1266).
 For those people who watch television programming on a regular basis, stereotypical (i.e., often biased and unfavorable) portrayals of women and people of color have a significant influence on the viewing audience (Arendt and Northup; Martins and Harrison; Mastro et al.; Mastro et al.; Punyanunt-Carter).
 TV stereotypes may influence interpretations and biases against Jews in the real world (Ruggieri and Leebron).

-It is important to note that the United States is not alone in its use of negative stereotypes on television programming.
-Tukachinsky, Mastro, and Yarchi (2015) assert that, “The tendency to negatively depict and underrepresent ethnic, national and religious minorities in media has been documented in many countries” (34), such as the portrayal of Muslims in the United Kingdom and Arabs on Israeli television.
+It is important to note that the United States is not alone in its use of negative stereotypes in television programming: “The tendency to negatively depict and underrepresent ethnic, national and religious minorities in media has been documented in many countries” (Tukachinsky et al. 34), such as the portrayal of Muslims in the United Kingdom and Arabs on Israeli television.
 That being said, there appears to be little to no available research that studies the influence of stereotypical Jewish television characters on both Jewish and non-Jewish viewers in the United States.
-Therefore, it is important to review how negative stereotypes of people of color on television affect white television viewers as well as people of color themselves.
+Therefore, it is important to review how negative stereotypes of minoritized groups on television affect white television viewers as well as people of color themselves.

-Research has found that when white people in the United States view even a minimal amount of negative portrayals of Latinos/Latinas on television programming, they perceive Latinos/Latinas more negatively (Mastro et al.).
+For example, research has found that when white people in the United States view even a minimal amount of negative portrayals of Latinx people on television programming, they perceive Latinxes more negatively (Mastro et al.).
 With regard to African-American characters on television, Narissra Punyanunt-Carter theorizes that negative portrayals of “African Americans on television may have an influence on viewers and their perceptions about African Americans in general” (251).
-A study by Arendt and Northup (2015)found that regular, long-term exposure to negative stereotypes of specific racial groups on television news programs appeared to create negative “implicit attitudes” (i.e., involuntary gut responses) about those particular groups with the program viewers.
-In other words, how people of color are represented on television news and programming affects how viewers’ social realities are constructed (referred to as “cultivation”) (Ibrahim and Wolf).
-Research has shown a correlation between negative representation of particular racial and ethnic groups on television and negative perception of those groups (Arendt and Northup; Hurley and Jensen; Mastro et al.; Punyanunt-Carter).
+A 2015 study found that regular, long-term exposure to negative stereotypes of specific racial groups on television news programs appears to create negative “implicit attitudes” (i.e., involuntary gut responses) about those groups with the program viewers (Arendt and Northup).
+In other words, how minoritized people are represented on television news and programming affects how viewers’ social realities are constructed (referred to as “cultivation”) (Ibrahim and Wolf).
+Research has shown a correlation between negative representation of racial and ethnic groups on television and negative perception of those groups (Arendt and Northup; Hurley and Jensen; Mastro et al.; Punyanunt-Carter).